-At June 30, 2019, CAIL had unrestricted cash and cash equivalents of \$1,932,399 to meet needs for general expenditures such as operating expenses and program costs for the next twelve months.
 As part of CAIL's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-Additional information concerning investments is described in Note 5.
+Additional information concerning investments and spending policy is described in Note 4.

-4. Contributed Services
+3. Contributed Services

 CAIL receives donations of time and effort from trustees, advisory board members, program chairs, lecturers and students.
 Contributed services are reflected in the financial statements at the fair value of the services received.
 The contributions of services are recognized if the services received (a) create or enhance non-financial assets or (b) require specialized skill that are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-No contributed services have been recorded in the financial statements for the years ended June 30, 2019 and 2018.
+No contributed services have been recorded in the financial statements for the years ended June 30, 2020 and 2019.

-5. Investments
+4. Investments